ComputationalEcologyLab/CDMetaPOP/README.md

 ----------------------

 Welcome to the CDMetaPOP v3.0 release!
 This release includes installation instructions, version notes, some examples, and technical documentation.

+For the user manual that contains complete documentation, please see the doc/ directory in this repository.

 Program Contributors: Erin Landguth, Casey Day, Andrew Bearlin, Jason Dunham, Ryan Simmons, Brenna Forrester, Kaeli Davenport, and Travis Seaborn
 Link: https://github.com/ComputationalEcologyLab/CDMetaPOP